The La's

 After the departure of Badger in late 1986, the band signed to Go!
 Discs in 1987 and started recording their debut album.
-Following the release of singles "Way Out" (1987), "There She Goes" (1988) and "Timeless Melody" (1990) and having aborted several recording sessions with different producers, the band released their debut album The La's in 1990 to critical acclaim and modest commercial success.
-John Power left The La's to form Cast and the group entered a prolonged hiatus in 1992.
-The group later reformed briefly in the mid-1990s, 2005 and 2011.
-However, no new recordings have been released.
+Following the release of singles "Way Out" (1987), "There She Goes" (1988) and "Timeless Melody" (1990) and having aborted several recording sessions with different producers, the band released their debut album, The La's, in 1990 to critical acclaim and modest commercial success.
+John Power left the La's to form Cast and the group entered a prolonged hiatus in 1992.
+The group later reformed briefly in the mid-1990s, 2005 and 2011, but no new recordings have been released.